Example queries with the SQL Server SELECT function to select, filter and display data.

 3. Select Star From type query to display all columns

 On the other hand, in this example, the query displays all the columns of the table, i.e. MONTH and AMOUNT.

 SELECT * FROM dbo.SALES;

-2. SQL Server SELECT queries with the WHERE clause
+6. SQL Server SELECT using the WHERE clause to filter data